John Ross (American football): College career

 Ross played in all 13 games as a true freshman at Washington in 2013.
 He finished the year with 16 receptions for 208 yards and one touchdown as a receiver and had 720 kick return yards and a touchdown.
 In 2014, he played in 13 of 14 games, with seven starts as a receiver and four as a cornerback.
-That season, he had 17 receptions for 371 yards and four touchdowns as a receiver, 12 tackles and an interception as a cornerback, and had 938 return yards and two touchdowns.
+That season, he had 17 receptions for 371 yards and four touchdowns as a receiver, 12 tackles and an interception as a cornerback, and had an NCAA-leading 938 kickoff return yards for two touchdowns.
 Ross missed the 2015 season after suffering a torn ACL during spring practices.
 Ross returned from the injury in 2016 and had five receptions for 90 yards with two receiving touchdowns and a kick return touchdown in his first game back against Rutgers.
 On January 3, 2017, Ross announced his decision to forego his senior season and enter the NFL draft.
 On February 10, 2017, it was revealed that Ross was diagnosed with a torn labrum in his shoulder.
 He injured his shoulder earlier during the 2016 season, and re-aggravated it on December 31 in a loss against Alabama in the 2016 Peach Bowl in the College Football Playoff.
 The injury required surgery, but Ross decided to put it on hold until after the NFL Scouting Combine and pro day workouts.